 This restore type provides you with the ability to restore individual files and folders either by overwriting the live system or keeping both copies.
 Easily choose specific restore points with additional visibility to see all available file versions, making the selection of versions you wish to recover a simple and flexible task.

 You can modernize your NAS backup with Veeam Universal License (VUL).

-Each universal license can be used to protect any workload, including VMs, servers, workstations, AWS, Azure or count towards the NAS capacity (up to 500 GB per license, with V11).
+Each universal license can be used to protect any workload, including VMs, servers, workstations, AWS, Azure or count towards the NAS capacity (up to 500 GB per license).

 The VUL is portable and enables the data transfer from cloud, virtual and physical workloads, seamlessly.
 It also includes 24/7/365 support.